 Grow your urban farming knowledge with Farmlyplace!

 Farmlyplace offers educational programs tailored to specific age groups and specializations, from primary and high school to undergrad and postgrad education levels.
-Students and young professionals will learn about social business and the ins and outs of urban farming and design through our 8-week program.
+Students and young professionals will learn about social business and the ins and outs of urban farming and design through our 8-week program (1:31 min, with sound).

 We strive to inspire students from all over the world and to become stewards of the urban environment of our future.
 Educators are able to choose from a number of activities and experiences including guided tours and hands-on workshops.